pygsflow/pygsflow/JOSS/paper.md

-into a single integrated model instance. pyGSFLOW leverages features from FloPy, an existing Python package for the MODFLOW suite of groundwater modeling software [@Harbaugh:2005; @Niswonger:2011; @Panday:2013; @Langevin:2017] and extends the capabilities for integrated hydrologic models. pyGSFLOW relies on FloPy model and package objects and interfaces with these features to provide FloPy users with familiar code syntax and to ensure the long-term maintainability of the code base.
+into a single integrated model instance. pyGSFLOW leverages features from FloPy, an existing Python package for the MODFLOW suite of groundwater modeling software [@Harbaugh:2005; @Niswonger:2011; @Panday:2013; @Langevin:2017] and extends the capabilities for IHMs. pyGSFLOW relies on FloPy model and package objects and interfaces with these features to provide FloPy users with familiar code syntax and to ensure the long-term maintainability of the code base.